Learning general and distinctive 3D local deep descriptors for point cloud registration: Related work

-\emph{Deep learning-based one-stage} methods aim to compute descriptors by training deep neural networks to process input points and/or features calculated from geometric relationships between pairs of points.
-This category includes the 3DMatch approach where point cloud patches are transformed into volumetric voxel grids of Truncated Distance Function values and given as input to a 3D convolutional neural network to output local descriptors \cite{Zeng2017}.
-In addition to using point coordinates, the PPFNet approach also provides normals and PPF representations \cite{Drost2010} of the points within the patch as input to a PointNet-based deep network \cite{Qi2017a}.
-This deep network aggregates local and global features to build global descriptors \cite{Deng2018cvpr}.
-Unlike PPFNet, PPF-FoldNet discards the point coordinate and normal information, and learns to produce global descriptors from the PPF representations directly \cite{Deng2018eccv}.
-PPF-FoldNet implements the idea of learning descriptors using a end-to-end autoencoder \cite{Yang2018} that is trained to reconstruct the input, i.e.~PPF representations.
-Like PPFNet, PPF-FoldNet uses a PointNet-based deep neural network \cite{Qi2017a}.
-The FCGF approach uses a fully-convolutional deep network to generate global descriptors thought 3D sparse convolutions \cite{Choy2019,Choy2019a}.
-FCGF can process the complete point cloud and outputs a descriptor for each point.
-Although the complete point cloud is processed, these sparse convolutions allow FCGF to be rather computationally efficient.
-Similarly to FCGC, the D3Feat approach uses a fully convolutional network \cite{Bai2020}, but unlike FCGC, D3Feat extracts global descriptors using dense deep features through a KPConv backbone \cite{Thomas2017}.
+\emph{Deep learning-based methods without LFR} model descriptor rotation invariance by either considering pairs of points, or by learning it via data augmentation, or by simply ignoring it.
+The 3DMatch approach transforms patches into volumetric voxel grids of Truncated Distance Function (TDF) values and processes them through a 3D convolutional network to output local descriptors \cite{Zeng2017}.
+The PPFNet approach adds normals and PPF representations \cite{Drost2010} of the patch to the point coordinates, and processes this information with a PointNet-based deep network \cite{Qi2017a}.
+PPFNet aggregates local and global features to build context-informed descriptors \cite{Deng2018cvpr}.
+PPF-FoldNet implements the idea of learning descriptors by means of an autoencoder \cite{Yang2018}, which is trained to reconstruct its input PPF representations.
+PPF-FoldNet discards point coordinate and normal information, and learns to produce descriptors directly from the PPF representations without using supervision \cite{Deng2018eccv}.
+PPF-FoldNet is based on PointNet.
+The FCGF approach uses a fully-convolutional deep network to generate descriptors through 3D sparse convolutions \cite{Choy2019}.
+Because sparse convolutions are efficient to compute, FCGF processes the whole point cloud in one pass and outputs a descriptor per point.
+Unlike FCGF, D3Feat extracts descriptors by using dense deep features through a KPConv backbone \cite{Thomas2017,Bai2020}.
+The SpinNet approach produces rotation invariant representations by using a spatial point transformer that project the input points to a cylindrical space \cite{Ao2021}.
+A deep network that is based on 3D cylindrical convolutional layers is then utilised to output patch-based descriptors.